seanthesanta/mapreduce-kmeans/README.md

 ```

 ## Closing Remarks
-Since the project was meant to be a proof-of-concept only, the results are not that impressive (on average, the pipeline was able to correctly classify $43.87\%$ of the letters); after all, K-Means Clustering is not a state-of-the-art machine learning algorithm.
+Since the project was meant to be a proof-of-concept only, the results were not that impressive (on average, the pipeline was able to correctly classify $43.87\%$ of the letters); after all, K-Means Clustering is not a state-of-the-art machine learning algorithm.
 By being able to write K-Means clustering in MapReduce framework, we can extend the algorithm to distributed setting for scaling to huge datasets.